shellycao123/cafe/backend/documentation.md

   * 500 {msg:'There is an internal db error'}
 5. /user/history/stars/{cafe} GET: get a user's hisotry of adding star and redeeming star at a restaurant.
 * prerequisite: user need to be logged in.
-* parameter: replace the {cafe} in the url with the name of the cafe
+* parameter: replace the {cafe} in the url with the username of the cafe
 * success:
   * 200 {results: an array of star_trans object}
 * error: